 Fakahatchee Strand Preserve is also known for the variety and number of butterflies on the property.
 Depending on the season, you might see lots of White Peacock, Common Buckeye, Ruddy Daggerwing and Zebra Longwing flitting from plant to plant, flower to flower.
 A couple other creatures to look out for, though: Florida cottonmouth and Eastern Diamondback rattlesnakes.

-A few years ago, the Comprehensive Everglades Restoration Plan was finalized, meant to restore the Everglades area to what it was before humans so rudely arrived with their machinery and set about "fixing" things.
+When the Comprehensive Everglades Restoration Plan was meant to restore the Everglades area to what it was before humans so rudely arrived with their machinery and set about "fixing" things.
 Part of the project requires filling in the Prairie Canal, a deep drainage ditch that runs down the western edge of Fakahatchee Strand Preserve State Park.
 Filling in the ditch will force that water back into/onto the landscape, recharging the groundwater reserves and filtering naturally into and through the marshes, mangroves, prairies and swamps.
 As it slowly approaches the coastline, it will also slowly come to be mixed with salt water and that natural freshwater and brackish water marshland will come back into its own, rather than having all those millions of gallons of water unceremoniously dumped into the 10,000 Islands area and messing with the water, vegetation and wildlife balances there.